Kushuh/react-better-containers/README.md

 ### Spanner

-Wraps each character of child textNodes in a custom span.
+Wraps each character of descendant textNodes in a custom span.

 ```jsx
 <Spanner>